 Free shipping on all orders

-A classroom teacher for many years, Shirley McPhillips has also worked as a literacy staff developer, writing consultant, educational writer and poet.
+A former classroom teacher, Shirley McPhillips has also worked as a literacy staff developer, writing consultant, educational writer and poet.
 For several years she was affiliated with The Reading and Writing Project at Teachers College, Columbia University in New York City.
 Currently she is a member of the Writers Council of the National Writing Project.

-When asked about the importance of ongoing professional development, Shirley says: "As an adult, to devote oneself to growth and learning is probably as crucial a decision as one can make.”
+When asked about the importance of ongoing professional development, Shirley says, "To devote oneself to growth and learning is probably as crucial a decision as one can make.”
 She describes effective staff development as "the way we keep our minds open, our spirits creative.
 The way we come together with others to forge new paths of thinking.”